pivotal/docs-tap/about-package-profiles.hbs.md

   <tr>
 </table>

->**Note:** Only one supply chain can be installed at any given time.
+>**Note** Only one supply chain can be installed at any given time.
 For information on switching supply chains, see [Add testing and security scanning to your application](getting-started/add-test-and-security.md).

 ## <a id='language-support'></a> Language and framework support in Tanzu Application Platform